-Are You Making This Common Glucose Testing Mistake?The Diabetes Site
+Are You Making This Common Glucose Testing Mistake?G. H.

 After years of daily glucose testing, our routines are second nature.
 But research is suggesting some of us should start thinking twice.